rlindner81/pushpull/README.md

 # PushPull
-Convenience tool to make your files content flexible.
+Convenience tool to make your files' content flexible.

 # Install
 ```